Resistance of Conductor-

 Conductance of Conductor-

-The conductance of a conductor is the ease with which electric charges flow through it. |
+The conductance of a conductor is the ease with which charge carriers can flow through it. |

 - More is the resistance of a conductor, lesser is its conductance and vice-versa.

-- It is denoted by G.
+- It is denoted by the symbol G.

 Mathematically,